recetas/recetas/README.md

 # Recetas

 Recetas is a git repository with food recipes.
+Most are low-carb, all are tasty.

 #### How to open a terminal window
 Commands shown below must be run in a terminal window.
 On a mac, this can be the Terminal or iTerm application.